SquareszLeaf/Leaf-LagSwitch/README.md

 3. Lag switch should be running and you are basically done.

-(Note, be careful using this in games, some games will automatically kick or close the game which could result in a ban)
+(Note, this is a bannable offense in most games.
+Use wisely and avoid using on accounts you care about.
+This won’t get you banned from Roblox itself, but it may result in a ban from certian games.)
 # Preview

 <p align="center">